Oushesh/Impact_Nexus005/readme_suggestions.md

    6. makefile to ease running commands around like testing and server running
    7. Provides a comprehensive on how to do fast Development from jupyternotebooks to directly test pipeline changes using DVC and CML and build new endpoints to test new services which are already robust.
+   8. Owing to use of DVC I can easily test big time consuming pipelines where only changes in 1 script  are rerun after "dvc repro".
+I provide a vision for Data Versioning, Model Versioning  as well as Model Registry (DVC integrates online services where models are saved: here gcp).

 ## Further Development:
    * Terraform for multiple application deployment and application life cycle.